 Quite the opposite of restricting corridor throughput, changes to streets like these will move more people per hour than the designs in place today.
 The key is to measure people, not just cars.
 Here’s how that works out:

-The left hand bike lane configuration is the preferred design for College and Patton because it would result in the fewest conflicts with other uses in the right of way.
-The conflict count for the left hand bike lane design as proposed:
+In downtown Asheville the left-hand bike lane configuration is the preferred design for College and Patton because it would result in the fewest conflicts with other uses in the right of way.
+The conflict count for the left-hand bike lane design as proposed:

 Cost and Budget